🎧 How I Lost 16.5lbs and Got Stronger with the MASS Training Protocol

 1. You won’t finish this program without being present.

-My goal with the content I publish on the podcast and blog is to teach you the psychology and strategies you need to reach your goals.
+My goal with the content here is to offer strategies you need to reach your goals.
 Something I’m starting to discover that has plagued my own achievement capabilities in previous years has been the inability to focus and stay present on what I’m doing.
 I’m the classic example of someone who gets too far ahead of himself, planning out the next great thing.
-I’m prone to jumping ship for the perceived greener grass on the other side of the fence.

-MASS became the vehicle that taught me how important staying focused and present is.
-This program will simply bury you if you get ahead of yourself.
-You can’t get to Tuesday until you get past Monday, you don’t get to bench until you’ve finished your deadlifts, and you don’t get to deadlift set #7 until you’ve done deadlift set #6.
+The MASS program by Pat Davidson was a vehicle that forced me how to learn how to stay focused and present.
+This program will bury you if you get ahead of yourself.
+You can’t get to Tuesday until you get past Monday, you don’t get to bench press until you’ve finished your deadlifts, and you don’t get to deadlift set #7 until you’ve done deadlift set #6.

-2. You wilql understand how the human body functions and recovers better by the time you finish MASS.
+2. You will understand how the human body functions and recovers better by the time you finish MASS.